The Fabelmans. 2022. USA. Directed by Steven Spielberg. Courtesy Merie Weismiller Wallace/Universal Pictures and Amblin Entertainment

 The Annual Series Offers Audiences a Chance to Celebrate Awards Season by Attending Screenings of the Year’s Most Acclaimed and Buzzed-About Films, Accompanied by Actor and Filmmaker Conversations

 November 10, 2022–January 19, 2023 The Roy and Niuta Titus Theaters

-The Museum of Modern Art announces its selection of the best and boldest films of 2021 for the 14th annual edition of The Contenders, running predominantly in-person, with a select number of Virtual Cinema screenings, from November 4, 2021, through January 22, 2022.
-MoMA’s end-of-year series offers audiences the opportunity to catch up on the year’s most noteworthy films, with special presentations and post-screening conversations with filmmakers and actors.
+The Museum of Modern Art announces its selection of the best and boldest films of 2022 for the 15th annual edition of The Contenders, running November 10, 2022, through January 19, 2023.
+MoMA’s annual end-of-year series offers audiences the opportunity to catch up on the year’s most noteworthy films, with special presentations and post-screening conversations with filmmakers and actors.
 MoMA members at the Explore category and above will have early, complimentary access to tickets for The Contenders screenings, beginning two weeks before each screening date.
 Open access to ticket reservations begins one week prior to each screening.
 Tickets can be reserved at moma.org/contenders or in person during regular Museum hours.

 The Contenders November schedule is currently available at moma.org/film.

 Film at MoMA is made possible by CHANEL.